 |Do staff know where the nearest alarms are located?||▢||▢|

 |Do staff know where the nearest fire extinguishers are located?||▢||▢|

 |Was the fire alarm audible and visual throughout the area?||▢||▢|

 |Do all staff understand the evacuation plan and the correct destination for patients?||▢||▢|

 |Do staff know the difference between horizontal and vertical evacuation?||▢||▢|

 |Is evacuation equipment accessible for the staff and patients?||▢||▢|

+Make sure your facility is not only prepared for fires, but is actively doing things to prevent them as well.
 If you’re looking for help with your hospital or healthcare facility’s fire protection plan, give Vanguard a call.
 We often work with healthcare facilities and hospitals and have the experience and expertise you need.